SSCHAcode/sschacode.github.io/Tutorials/SnTe.md

 ```

 We can now proceed with the sscha minimization.
-Since we start from a dynamical matrix that is very far from the correct result, it is convenient to use a safer minimization scheme.
+Since we start from auxiliary dynamical matrices that are very far from the correct result, it is convenient to use a safer minimization scheme.
-We will use the fourth root minimization, in which, instead of optimizing the dynamical matrix itself, we will optimize its fourth root.
+We will use the fourth root minimization, in which, instead of optimizing the auxiliary dynamical matrices themself, we will optimize their fourth root.
-Then the dynamical matrix $\Phi$ will be obtained as:
+Then the dynamical matrix $$\Phi$$ will be obtained as:

 $$
-\Phi = \left(\sqrt[4]{\Phi}\right)^4
+\Phi = \left(\sqrt[4]{\Phi}\right)^4.
 $$

-This constrains $\Phi$ to be positive definite during the minimization.
+This constrains $$\Phi$$ to be positive definite during the minimization.
 Moreover, this minimization is more stable than the standard one.
 If you want further details, please look at [Monacelli et. al. Phys.
 Rev. B 98, 024106](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.98.024106).

 We also change the Kong-Liu effective sample size threshold.
-This is a value tha decrease during the minimization, as the parameters gets far away from the starting point.
+This is a value that decrease during the minimization, as the parameters gets far away from the starting point.
 It estimates how the original ensemble is good to describe the new parameters.
-If this value goes below a give threshold, the minimization is stopped, and a new ensemble is extracted.
+If this value goes below a given threshold, the minimization is stopped, and a new ensemble is extracted.

 ```python